Configuration options for optimal network latency with SAP applications

 Combine availability sets and Availability Zones with proximity placement groups

 One of the problems to using Availability Zones for SAP system deployments is that you can’t deploy the SAP application tier by using availability sets within the specific Availability Zone.
 You want the SAP application tier to be deployed in the same zones as the SAP ASCS/SCS VMs.
-Referencing an Availability Zone and an availability set when deploying a single VM is not possible so far.
+Referencing an Availability Zone and an availability set when deploying a single VM isn't possible so far.
 But just deploying a VM instructing an Availability Zone, you lose the ability to make sure the application layer VMs are spread across different update and failure domains.

 By using proximity placement groups, you can bypass this restriction.
 Here's the deployment sequence: